kingcody/ArchLinux-RepoManagement-Update/README.md

 * Then, by default, you will need to create a subfolder called `repos` where your different repository folders will reside.
 This step can be modified to fit your needs by simply setting the `REPO_PATH` variable in the config file (update-repo.conf).

-* Lastly, you will need to create a subfolder in your `repos` folder (or the in the `REPO_PATH` if your specified one in the config) and make sure you name the folder with the same name you plan to use for your repository; this is how the update-repo script will know where to find your repository.
+* Lastly, you will need to create a subfolder in your `repos` folder (or in the `REPO_PATH` if you specified one in the config) and make sure you name the folder with the same name you plan to use for your repository; this is how the update-repo script will know where to find your repository.
 You may repeat this step for as many repositories as you need to manage.

 Usage